Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/animation_handling.md

 Some people keep multiple animations in a single Aseprite file, for convenience.

-If an Aseprite file contains any **blue** tags (configurable), each blue tag will be treated as a separate animation.
+If an Aseprite file contains any **blue** tags (configurable), it will treat each blue-tagged section as a separate animation.

-Instead of exporting the aseprite file as a single spritesheet, each blue tag will create its own sprite sheet, named after the tag.
+Instead of exporting the Aseprite file as a single spritesheet, each blue tag will create its own sprite sheet, named after the tag.

 ### Window Tags

-If an animation matches the name of a script in your `attacks` folder, then **red** tags (configurable) will be treated as windows of the attack.
+If an animation matches the name of a script in your `attacks` folder, then the Asssistant will treat each **red**-tagged (configurable) section as a window of the attack.

 The injector will then provide macros to that attack with the window's timing data.